the 6 ways horses learn

 Understand Their World

-Understanding their instincts and behaviors is important to train horses effectively.
+Understanding their instincts and behaviors is important to training horses effectively.

 Horses are prey animals with highly developed senses, making them sensitive to their surroundings.